Zamora-Gabriel/Angry_Monsters_Level_Editor_HTML/README.md

 - The objective is defeating the target monsters to score and trying to get the highest score possible.

-- Once all the targets are defeated, the player can shoot the remaining cannonballs as part of his or her victory.
+- Once all the targets are defeated a message will display as part of his or her victory showing as well the player's score.

-- The player can return to level selection (splash page) by clicking the top button called "Level-Pick".

 - After the game ends, a game over display will pop up showing the player's score.